austinsonger/Policy-Portal/configuration-and-change-management.md

 **Local Systems**

-\<PlaceHolder> uses automated tooling to ensure systems are up-to-date with the latest security patches.
+`<Company Placeholder>` uses automated tooling to ensure systems are up-to-date with the latest security patches.

 * On local Linux and Windows systems, the unattended-upgrades tool is used to apply security patches in phases.
   * High Risk security patches are automatically applied as they are released